 If you're looking for a job that allows you to help others or improve the environment, you may want to consider a career in public health.
-In this guide, you'll learn where public health professionals work and examples of public health jobs.
+Learn about where public health professionals work and examples of public health jobs.

-Public health involves protecting communities through policies and practices that improve health and safety.
+Public health is a health care field concerned with protecting communities and improving health and safety for the public through policies and practices.
 Several disciplines fall under the umbrella of public health, including education, environmental health, medicine, public policy, social services, and science.
-Within each of these disciplines and more, you'll find a variety of career options for bettering the health and safety of people in your community.
+Within each of these disciplines and more, you'll find various career options for bettering the health and safety of people in your community.
 Just a few of the job opportunities in public health include:

 Environmental advocate